-With the expeditions now over some of the pupils just need a little encouragement to get their assessor’s reports uploaded in order for them to complete their Award.
+With the expeditions now over, some of the pupils need a little encouragement to get their assessor’s reports uploaded for them to complete their Award.

 The first group event for the new S3 Bronze participants is a compulsory Training Day (usually in April) with the pupils completing training in First Aid, Camp Cooking, Navigation, Route Planning, Tents and Kit.

-I wish to take this opportunity to thank all of the leaders who are so enthusiastic and committed; we have a combination of parent volunteers and school staff who make a very solid team of leaders.
-If you would like to find out how parent volunteers can help support expeditions, please contact the D of E coordinator at school:
+If you would like to find out how parent volunteers can help support expeditions, please contact the D of E coordinator at school: sally.pease@aberdeenshire.gov.uk

 The Award consists of three levels; Bronze, Silver and Gold.
 Participants must be aged between 14 & 25.
 Whatever activity is undertaken is assessed and then recorded online on the eDofE platform.
 This provides a record of achievements, effort and progress.